Brandon Lowe

 Brandon Norman Lowe (/laʊ/ LAU-'; born July 6, 1994) is an American professional baseball second baseman for the Tampa Bay Rays of Major League Baseball (MLB).
+He made his MLB debut in 2018.
+Lowe has been named an MLB All-Star in 2019 and 2025.

 Amateur career

 Lowe attended Nansemond River High School in Suffolk, Virginia, where he played on the school's baseball team.
 He led Nansemond to a district championship as a junior and a district title as a senior, he was also named first-team all-state, first-team all-region, and first-team all-district that year.
 He committed to University of Maryland, College Park to play college baseball for the Maryland Terrapins.
 Two days before the first game of his freshman year, Lowe tore the anterior cruciate ligament in his left knee, which caused him to be redshirted and miss the entire season.
 In his redshirt freshman season, Lowe was named third-team all-ACC after leading the Maryland Terrapins in batting average (.348), on-base percentage (.464) and slugging percentage (.464).
 In his sophomore season, Lowe led the Terrapins in hits, walks, runs, and doubles, as well as finishing second in runs batted in.
 In the summer of 2014, he played baseball with the Bethesda Big Train and became the MVP of the Cal Ripken Collegiate Baseball League.
 Two days before the 2015 Major League Baseball draft, Lowe suffered a broken fibula as the Terrapins lost to the Virginia Cavaliers in the NCAA super regional.